ii404/openshift-galera-mariadb/README.md

 I'm not a developer, but I'm learning so I appreciate any feedback and any code comments you have.
 If you see something absolutely horrible, please tell me so I can improve :)

+**Disclaimer:**
+- Normal disclaimer, I'm doing this for my own personal learning and gain, with the hopes that this will also help another.
+- Possibly become something which will be used in production environments.
+- However with the nature of database replication software, I'm not responssible for data loss or anything while using this cartridge.
+- Although I've tried very hard to prevent all possible common pitfalls.

 [1] https://github.com/andrewklau/openshift-haproxy-galera-mariadb